Aayaan-Sahu/Triple-T/README.md

-# 2-Player-Tic-Tac-Toe
+# Tic-Tac-Toe
-Tic Tac Toe with 2 players for the WIT bootcamp
+Tic Tac Toe with 2 players and against computer that makes random choices.